 This is the value, as at the relevant date, of the reporting entity's holdings of its own Tier 2 Capital instruments, unless exempted by APRA or eliminated through the application of Australian Accounting Standards.
 Include any unused trading limit on these instruments where agreed with APRA and own Tier 2 Capital instruments that the ADI could be contractually obliged to purchase, regardless of whether they are held on the banking or trading books.
-Refer APS 111 paragraph 41(b) and Attachment J.
+Refer APS 111, paragraphs 15 to 17 of Attachment D.